 Geshov, Ivan Evstratiev (b.
 Feb.
-20, 1849, Plovdiv, Rumelia - d.
+20, 1849, Plovdiv, Ottoman Empire [now in Bulgaria] - d.
 March 11, 1924, Sofia, Bulgaria), prime minister and foreign minister of Bulgaria (1911-13).
 He took an active part in the Bulgarian struggle for national liberation from the Ottoman Empire.
 For writing a series of letters condemning Turkish atrocities he was sentenced to death, but the sentence was commuted afterwards to one of exile to Aleppo, and after the signature of the Treaty of San Stefano in March 1878 he was pardoned and returned to Bulgaria.
 He was the first president of the provincial assembly of Eastern Rumelia (1878-81) and afterwards provincial minister of finance.
 In 1883 he was appointed governor of the Bank of Bulgaria.
 He signed the treaty of peace with Serbia in February 1886, and in the same year was appointed Bulgarian minister of finance in the cabinet of Vasil Radoslavov after the abdication of Prince Aleksandur.
 But, disapproving of the pro-Austrian policy of Stefan Stambolov, who was then one of the regents, he resigned in August 1887 and did not take part in political life again until Dec.
 21, 1894, when he was appointed finance minister under Konstantin Stoilov.
-He resigned three years later, but was elected president of the Bulgarian Sabranie in January 1901.
-After Stoilov's death in March 1901 he was elected leader of the Populist Party and in 1911-13 he presided over a coalition government that promoted the policy of the Balkan Alliance and waged the Balkan War against Turkey, which began on Oct.
+He resigned three years later, but after Stoilov's death in March 1901 he was elected leader of the Populist Party and in 1911-13 he presided over a coalition government that promoted the policy of the Balkan Alliance and waged the Balkan War against Turkey, which began on Oct.
 17, 1912.
 He resigned on May 30, 1913, the day on which the treaty between Turkey and the Balkan states was signed, as he was not in agreement with King Ferdinand's policy in favour of war with Bulgaria's allies.
 In 1923 he joined the Democratic Party after the fall of Aleksandur Stamboliyski.
+Other posts he held were minister of commerce and agriculture (1894-96, 1896-97) and public buildings, roads, and public works (1912) and president of the National Assembly (1901, 1913) and of the Academy of Sciences (1911-24).